 2. A wide variety of after school clubs are on offer and children really enjoy taking part.

-3. Sport Premium Funding has enabled our school to employ a Sports Coach, participate in more competitions and ensured that we remain a well-resourced school.
+3. We employ a Sports Coach, participate in more competitions and ensured that we remain a well-resourced school.

 4. Entry to inter-school sport competitions through the Middlesbrough Sport Alliance which has enabled children to compete against other schools and showcase the new skills they have learned.
 It has heightened the confidence of the children taking part.